allenai/aristo-leaderboard/eqasc/code/README.md

 ## Running in Docker

-The eQASC evaluator has many dependencies, like AllenNLP, so if you only want to run the evaluator on a prediction file, this is the easiest way to do so, without setting up a local development environment (Conda) with those dependencies installed.
+The eQASC evaluator has many dependencies, so if you only want to run the evaluator on a prediction file, this is the easiest way to do so, without setting up a local development environment (Conda) with those dependencies installed.

 First, build an image with the evaluator: